alexbfree/data-stories/README.md

-This project was created with vue2 and vite the way [this blog](https://www.mathew-paul.nz/posts/how-to-use-vue2-with-vite/) recommends
+This project was created with vue2 and vite the way [this blog](http://www.mathew-paul.nz/posts/how-to-use-vue2-with-vite/) recommends

-For markdown, we could use [markdown-it-vue](https://github.com/ravenq/markdown-it-vue)
+For markdown, we could use [markdown-it-vue](http://github.com/ravenq/markdown-it-vue)

 # Commands

-Run development server
+Run development server, typically at [http://localhost:3000](http://localhost:3000)
 ``` sh
 npm run dev
 ```